davethomasthewendysguy/MTV-Remote-Control/README.md

 v0.8 - Rework to embeds to use YouTube API instead of Iframe element.

 v0.9 - Fixed some song IDs, added some new songs (591 total).

+v0.91 - 634 songs.
+Reworked CSS to use Bootstrap.
+New stats screen added using localStorage.